9P9/Discord-QR-Token-Logger/README.md

 # 📈 Usage

-To use the script, run `install_requirements.bat` if needed, then run `main.py`.
+To use the script, run `pip install -r requirements.txt` if needed, then run `main.py`.
 The scam image will appear as `discord_gift.png` in the directory.

 > ⚠️ __The Qr generated image is available for only `2 min`!__ ⚠️